Best Luxury Credit Cards in Switzerland of June 2026

 Adrien MissiouxFounder, GetRates

 The math doesn't lie.
 If you travel internationally 10+ times a year, spend CHF 75,000+ on cards, and actually use concierge services, luxury cards deliver CHF 2,000 to CHF 4,000 in annual value beyond the fees.
 That's real money worth capturing.
+For a deeper dive into requirements, card-by-card breakdowns, and who actually qualifies, check out our complete luxury credit card guide.

 But if you travel a few times a year, spend moderately, and just want a card that works everywhere?
 You're paying CHF 300 to CHF 600 annually for the privilege of having a metal card in your wallet and benefits you'll never touch.
 Get a solid premium card or even a fee-free Cashback Credit Card instead.